 March 1-31: Donated Furs will be Returned to Berkshire Wildlife

-This March, Berkshire Humane Society (BHS) will launch its first ever Fur Reclamation Drive to collect fur garments to be dismantled and distributed to wildlife rehabilitators in the Berkshires and surrounding areas.
+This March, Berkshire Humane Society will launch its first ever Fur Reclamation Drive to collect fur garments to be dismantled and distributed to wildlife rehabilitators in the Berkshires and surrounding areas.
 This project is spearheaded by Lizzy Brown, BHS’s Humane Educator, and Pam Youngquist, PhD, animal welfare advocate volunteer.

 “I’m excited about this new endeavor,” said Lizzy.
 “Not only is it an opportunity to put furs to good use, many of which may be in storage or no longer worn, it’s a chance to educate children about local wildlife, and about how we can share our world with them and care for them when they need help.”